ministryofjustice/security-guidance/docs/working-securely-with-paper-documents-and-files.md

 -   Material marked `OFFICIAL-SENSITIVE`.

-`POLPPR008`: You **SHALL** get permission from a head of division, or from a member of the Senior Civil Service \(SCS\) if the information is marked at a level above `OFFICIAL-SENSITIVE`.
-Removal or relocation of information marked at a level above `OFFICIAL-SENSITIVE` **SHALL** be noted and recorded on a register, and a record kept of when the material is logged back in.
+`POLPPR008`: You **SHALL** get permission from a head of division, or from a member of the Senior Civil Service \(SCS\) if the information is marked at a level higher than `OFFICIAL-SENSITIVE`.
+Removal or relocation of information marked at a level higher than `OFFICIAL-SENSITIVE` **SHALL** be noted and recorded on a register, and a record kept of when the material is logged back in.

 `POLPPR009`: If you are carrying papers out of the office, you **SHALL** protect them against accidental loss such as an accident or distraction, causing you to drop or misplace them.

 `POLPPR010`: Ideally, carry papers in an unmarked case.
-For papers marked `OFFICIAL-SENSITIVE` or above, or when using public transport, you **SHALL** use a lockable case.
+For papers marked `OFFICIAL-SENSITIVE` or higher, or when using public transport, you **SHALL** use a lockable case.

 `POLPPR011`: For short journeys, such as on foot, and where you are not stopping or using public transport, it is acceptable to carry `OFFICIAL` papers in a plain envelope, marked only with your name and office address.